WENXU-codinglife/myDictlet/README.md

 2. Vanish the "navPanel->undefined" in a dumb way.
 3. Add some elements and styles, such as background image, demonstration box, copyright, "fold" button, etc..

+20200319:<br/>
+1. Add the error message, avoiding adding words which have already been added.

  <mark>RELEVANT STUFFS TO LEARN:</mark>
 - [ ] Google for 'handlebar.js';